 It’s You Versus the Statistics

 If we examine each warranty decision in retrospect of our purchases, we will find that in some cases we would have benefited from the warranty and in others we wouldn’t have.
 It’s easy to determine after the fact.
-It’s not so easy, on an individual purchase basis, to make that determination in advance.
+It’s not so easy, on an individual purchase basis, to make that decision in advance.

 Warranties are extremely profitable for the retailers that offer them.
 This tells us something significant.

 For the retailers, and any insurance company behind the warranty if there is one, the warranty is an extremely good bet.
 Their value proposition, as the one who collects the premium and pays the claims, is very good.
-The majority of the cost of the warranty is markup; profit if you prefer.
+Most of the cost of the warranty is markup; profit if you prefer.

 You, as the purchaser, are on the other side of that equation.

 In a series of warranty purchases, the consumer can expect in most cases to receive less in benefits than they pay in costs.

 Naturally, there will be exceptions.
 These are rare.
 We tend to hear anecdotal accounts of a warranty’s value, but rarely see any detailed analysis of where an individual consumer has come out ahead across a number of warranty purchases on consumer items.

 Statistically the retailer wins every time.
 It’s up to you whether you play.